Femicide in Mexico: Police response

 The response to the increase in violence from both the local police and Mexican government has been consistently inadequate.
 Police officers are known to downplay instances of women going missing and to be slow to respond to reports of violence or missing people.
 These sluggish responses result in death as time is of the essence in disappearance cases.
 Additionally, actual investigations are often not conducted properly which compromises their integrity, ultimately making it more difficult for victims to get justice.
 Crime scenes do not get sealed, autopsies are mishandled, and victims are not identified.
 In the case of prosecution, people are tortured into giving false confessions to take accountability for more murders than they are responsible for.
 Falsification of evidence also contributes to innocent people being arrested.
-In many places in Mexico, police officers themselves have been found to be in connection with the murders.
-Furthermore, victims are frequently blamed for their deaths and families perspectives of their deceased loved ones are treated with skepticism.
+In many places in Mexico, police officers themselves have been found to be linked to the murders.
+Furthermore, victims are frequently blamed for their deaths and families' perspectives of their deceased loved ones are treated with skepticism.

 Some have suggested that the Mexican government allows femicides and other kinds of gender based violence to occur because it makes women afraid, and may prevent feminist movements or further liberation for Mexican women.
 When women are more focused on fearing for their lives, activist circles are more difficult to sustain.

 Activists in Mexico as well as other human rights organizations have criticized the Mexican government for its conduct and claimed these actions are human rights violations.
 The Police response along with activists' critiques has led to rallies and protests around police stations in order to garner support and further raise awareness.